Munthirikkaadu

-Munthirikkaadu is a 2023 Indian Tamil-language period crime thriller film written and directed by Kalanjiyam.
-Produced by Kalanjiyam under the banners of Aathi Thiraikalam.
-It is adapted from the short story Pethavan written by Imayam.
+Munthirikkaadu is a 2023 Indian Tamil-language historical crime thriller film written and directed by Kalanjiyam, and produced by him under the banner of Aathi Thiraikalam.
 The film stars Seeman, Pugazh Mahendran, Subapriya and Jaya Rao.

-Munthirikkaadu was released worldwide theatrically on 7 April 2023 where it received mixed reviews from critics.
+Munthirikkaadu was released worldwide theatrically on 7 April 2023.

 Plot

-In a village where they used to honor kill Love couples of the opposite caste and in that village a girl and boy from the opposite caste who used to be friends are getting pressure from village people that they love each other.
+In a village where they used to honour kill couples in love of the opposite caste and in that village a girl and boy from the opposite caste who used to be friends are getting pressure from village people that they love each other.
 What happens at the end.
 Whether they succeed or not is the story.